BCusack/Seon/README.md

 This research is licensed under the Creative Commons Attribution 4.0 International License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing
-Feel free to contribute to this project by submitting a pull request.
+Feel free to contribute to this project by submitting a pull request or event send in an issue to open a discussion.
 For major changes, please open an issue first to discuss what you would like to change.